 Finger Rock Fun

-Unfortunately, the huge log that served as seating at the saddle was burned in the fire that burned much of the ridge north of Pontatoc Canyon in August 2015.
-Evidence of the fire still abounds but the grasses and small bushes have recovered to a great degree.
-Luckily, fire didn’t spill over the ridge and continue down into Finger Rock Canyon.
+Unfortunately, the huge log served as seating at the saddle was burned in the fire that burned much of the ridge north of Pontatoc Canyon in August 2015.
+Evidence of the fire still abounds, but the grasses and small bushes have recovered to a great degree.
+Luckily, the fire didn’t spill over the ridge and continue down into Finger Rock Canyon.

-Start at the Richard McGee Finger Rock Trailhead at the north end of North Alvernon Way and climb a few hundred feet up the relatively steep start to a sign which shows most of the trails in the area.
+Start at the Richard McGee Finger Rock Trailhead at the north end of North Alvernon Way and climb a few hundred feet up the relatively steep start to a sign that shows most of the area's trails.
 The trail heading east is Pontatoc Canyon #410, from which Pontatoc Ridge #411 branches off after about 2/3 mile.
-The trail heading north from the sign is Finger Rock #42.
-FR42 eventually intersects with Pima Canyon #62 and continues a good bit further, eventually terminating where it intersects with the Ventana Canyon Trail #98.
+The trail running north from the sign is Finger Rock #42.
+FR42 eventually intersects with Pima Canyon #62 and continues a good bit further, finally terminating where it intersects with the Ventana Canyon Trail #98.

-From the orientation sign, FR42 is relatively level for about a mile until you reach the Finger Rock Spring, but there is no mistaking the fact that you are entering Finger Rock Canyon with the namesake Finger Rock looming to the north.
-The cliffs on either side get steeper, and there is virtually no chance that you will lose the well used trail because there is no other place to go.
+From the orientation sign, FR42 is relatively level for about a mile until you reach the Finger Rock Spring.
+Still, there is no mistaking that you are entering Finger Rock Canyon with the namesake Finger Rock looming to the north.
+The cliffs on either side get steeper, and there is virtually no chance that you will lose the well-used trail because there is no other place to go.
 After a couple of wash crossings, and just before the spring, look for the remains of a small former water catchment area on your left under some cottonwoods.
-If you want to see the spring, leave the FR42 where it starts switchbacking up a much steeper slop and hug the left side of the cliff.
+If you want to see the spring, leave the FR42 where it starts switchbacking up a much steeper slope and hug the left side of the cliff.
 Note: there are no cottonwoods above the spring.
-There is some flow part of the year (during monsoons) but the wash is dry much of the time.
+There is some flow part of the year (during monsoons), but the wash is dry much of the time.
 On the day of our hike in early August, water was flowing nearly the entire length of the canyon.

 Once you start up the right side of the canyon, the climb becomes serious.
 There is shade for most of the morning on the way up because of the way the ridge is oriented.
-There are a few shady spots along the way for mid-day and afternoon stops; look particularly for “the cave”, which is a well-loved shady, cool spot about 2 mile in and at 4400 feet elevation for a break.
-It will be easily recognized, so don’t worry about missing this great rest point (this is also a fantastic viewpoint for pix of Finger Rock).
+There are a few shady spots along the way for mid-day and afternoon stops; look particularly for “the cave,” which is a well-loved shady, cool spot about 2 miles in and at 4400 feet elevation for a break.
+It will be easily recognized, so don’t worry about missing this excellent rest point (this is also a fantastic viewpoint for pix of Finger Rock).

-From here up to the sharp right hand turn, watch for narrow trails and considerable exposure.
-If you slide off the trail along here, expect the bounce to be considerable.
+From here up to the sharp right-hand turn, watch for narrow trails and considerable exposure.
+If you slide off the trail along here, expect the bounce to be significant.
 If heights are a problem, this will be difficult for you.
-Otherwise, just follow the uneven trail and make the sharp right for the last 1000 feet or so to the spur, which is at a very sharp left turn in FR42.
+Otherwise, follow the uneven trail and make the sharp right for the last 1000 feet or so to the spur, which is at a very sharp left turn in FR42.
 Follow the spur a few hundred feet out to the saddle, and you’re there.